 The Department of Archaeology has an excellent reputation for archaeological fieldwork (both survey and excavation) and is well equipped to undertake most types of field projects.
 Laboratory teaching and research is supported by a dedicated technician.

 The Archaeology Department is based in the Medecroft Building on the University's Medecroft Campus.
-A Victorian villa with a rich and fascinating history, Medecroft has been converted for use as classrooms, laboratories and offices.
+This Victorian building has been converted for use as classrooms, laboratories and offices.
 All laboratory, computing and teaching facilities are recently refurbished and of a high standard.

 We have excellent field equipment, including two Geoscan resistivity meters, two Geoscan magnetometers and a Bartington magnetic susceptibility meter.
-We also have two Leica total stations, three Leica differential GPS's, several recreational GPS's, manual and powered augers, pulse EKKO Pro Ground-Penetrating Radar equipment and enough excavation gear to equip a team of 70.
+We also have two total stations, three differential GPS's and several recreational GPS's, manual and powered augers, pulse EKKO Pro Ground-Penetrating Radar equipment, X-Ray Florescence (XRF) analyser and enough excavation gear to equip a team of 70.

-Our facilities for processing field data include GIS (ArcGIS), geological (RockWorks), geophysical (InSite and GeoPlot), excavation management (Stratify) and radiocarbon calibration (OxCal and Calib) software on our network.
-In addition we possess ceramic, vertebrate bone and molluscan reference collections for the post-fieldwork study of these classes of remains.
+Our facilities for processing field data include GIS (ArcGIS), geological (RockWorks), geophysical (GeoPlot, EKKO Mapper, Bartsoft and Voxler), XRF (NDT and NDTr), survey (Geoffice), excavation management (Stratify) and radiocarbon calibration (OxCal and Calib) software.
+We possess ceramic, animal bone and molluscan reference collections, and we have a large research collection of human skeletal remains.